The Logbook of Manual Skills and Procedures

 Required Narrative Summary: This section enables the faculty to provide evaluative information qualifying the letter grade.
 The narrative summary will be quoted in the Medical Student Performance Evaluation (MSPE) (formerly known as the Dean’s Letter).
 Comments intended for the student’s personal development but are NOT intended for the MSPE can be included in the Constructive Comments section.

-The final grade in the clerkship represents a semi-quantitative average of five components.
-The first four reflect subjective faculty evaluations.
-Students should be evaluated based on the following:
+The final grade in the clerkship represents a semi-quantitative average of four components.

 (See the Clinical Training Manual)

 A+ (honors) requires all A’s and an A+ on the NBME exam.
 A+ (honors) is given to the exceptional student who exceeds our requirements.
 The number of students who receive an A+ on the NBME cannot exceed 10% for statistical reasons.
 For this reason the A+ (honors) grade is not subject to grade inflation.

 A is given to students who proficiently develop the competencies listed in the Clinical Training Manual and whose overall performance is good.

 B is given to those students who adequately develop the required competencies and whose overall performance is acceptable.

 C is given to those students who barely meet minimum requirements.
 This grade is, in fact, a “warning” grade and identifies a student who is struggling in medical school and may need remedial work or counseling.